Satun is a small provincial capital in the far southwest corner of Thailand. It has a definite end-of-the-road feel to it.

-8km further south is the port and jetty of Tammalang.
-It has ferries to Langkawi, Malaysia, but this is not the main gateway.
-Ferries to the very popular island of Koh Lipe depart from Pak Bara.
-So Satun sees very few tourists passing through.
+8 km further south is the port and jetty of Tammalang.
+It has ferries to Langkawi, Malaysia.
+To go from Krabi to Langkawi, Satun does make a convenient stop.
+So Satun sees few tourists passing through.
 You may see some people who live in Malaysia on a visa run or having their yacht maintained at the wharf.
-And there’s a hand ful of Western men living here with their Thai wives.

 Satun is part of the Malay-Islamic south of Thailand.
 It was an independent kingdom until it became part of the Kedah Sultanate, which in 1909 was divided up between Thailand and then British Malaysia, de facto establishing the international border of today.
 Satun has none of the troubles the other (southeastern) Thai provinces have.
 It is largely Muslim but with a strong Thai influence.
 People speak more Thai and Malay than English.

-Note that the bus to Phuket passes the airports of Trang and Krabi.
+Note that the bus to Phuket passes the airports and the busstations of Trang and Krabi.
+It departs from Satun at 08:15h, 12:15h and 20:00h.

 The nearest airports are in Hat Yai, Trang and Langkawi.

-The nearest train station technically is Padang Basar, but Hat Yai and Trang are much easier to reach.
+The nearest train station is Padang Basar, but Hat Yai and Trang are easier to reach.

 For visiting villages in Satun province, use the songthaews.
 Songthaews are pick-up trucks with two benches in the back, running fixed routes.
-The main stops are in front of the two 7-Eleven shops.
+The main stop is in front of the 7-Eleven shop just north of the 406/4051 junction.

 To get around town you can walk, take a tuk-tuk (which are mini-songthauws here) or a motorbike-taxi.